uk-gov-mirror/hmrc.income-tax-mtd-end-to-end-service-guide/source/documentation/businessandpropertyincome.html.md

 [Retrieve a Self Assessment Payment's Allocation Details [test only]](https://developer.qa.tax.service.gov.uk/api-documentation/docs/api/service/self-assessment-accounts-api/1.0#_retrieve-a-self-assessment-payments-allocation-details-test-only_get_accordion)  This endpoint allows a developer to retrieve the allocation details of a specific payment against one or more liabilities.
 The unique identifier must be used for both the account (National Insurance number) and the payment (Payment Reference).

+## Multiple Business

+Users with multiple self-employment businesses and those with a foreign property business will be able to sign up for Making Tax Digital.
+To enable this we are providing a number of new endpoints:

+* List All Businesses - returns a list of the business income sources
+* Retrieve Business Details - returns further information about a single business income source
+* Retrieve Income Tax (Self Assessment) Income and Expenditure Obligations - returns the quarterly obligations for each business income source
+* Retrieve Income Tax (Self Assessment) End of Period Statement Obligations - returns the End of Period Statement obligations for a user’s business income sources
+* Retrieve Income Tax (Self Assessment) Crystallisation Obligations - returns the Crystallisation obligation for a user
+* Amend Loss Claim Order Preference - permits a change in the order in which loss claims are consumed

+The List Loss Claims endpoint has been extended to include a sequence number that shows the order in which loss claims will be used.

+A user with multiple businesses may choose to list their businesses so that they can obtain the business IDs of their active businesses.
+A developer can then return information about a specific business or retrieve obligations quoting a business ID, so the user knows when they need to submit information.

+Where more than one business income source has incurred a loss at the end of the tax year and the user has opted to carry-sideways these losses, then by listing loss claims, they will see the current order in which these loss claims will be applied.
+If they wish to change the order they can amend the loss claim order preference and list loss claims to review.

+Not all loss claims will have a sequence number to indicate the order of use (currently only carry-sideways).
+When changing the order, all the loss claims of the same type (carry-sideways) must be included in the submission.

+To obtain the Business ID a developer will need to call the List All businesses endpoint.
+This will then permit obligations to be retrieved for a particular Business ID so that the user is clear by when they must submit their business data.
+Once loss claims have been generated a user will be able to list them and determine if the order in which they are used needs to change.